 On February 2018, GitHub servers were hit by the largest ever DDoS attack publicly disclosed, that reached record peeks of 1.35 Tbps.

 In this case, attackers took advantage of misconfigured memcached instances to amplify their reflection by more than 50,000 times.
 Fortunately, this attack was detected 10 minutes later using a DDoS protection service that detected a significant increase in inbound traffic.

 After moving traffic to Akamai, the system was fully recovered in the next few minutes.
 The denial of availability of GitHub services lasted for 20 minutes, which would have cost $3.8 million if we were talking about Amazon services.

 Dissecting the Memcached problem

 Memcached is a distributed memory object caching system, designed to speedup Internet services by caching objects in a shared RAM that, by design, should not be exposed to the Internet.
 In addition to that, Memcached protocol specification reveals it is particularly susceptible to amplification, by allowing to deliver data without common security checks, as well as to send a huge amount of data in response to tiny requests.

-This caveats would not be a problem if the servers were running in a secure and controlled environment.
-The combination of the unbalanced request-response ratio, the lack of security checks and the power of UDP results in a grenade ready to detonate when memcached is misconfigured and accessed from the Internet.
+These caveats would not be a problem if the servers were running in a secure and controlled environment.
+The combination of the unbalanced request-response ratio, the lack of security checks and the power of UDP result in a grenade ready to detonate when memcached is misconfigured and accessed from the Internet.
 UDP is a non-connection oriented transport that simplifies the process of sending to the target device a massive amount of data without prior consent.
 At the moment the attack to Github was performed, there were nearly 100,000 exposed memcached servers on the Internet, according to Rapid7 and SANS ISC.